Why are wooden toys so expensive? Especially parents new to wooden toys keep asking this question.

 If you really want to buy a rainbow, you can also get a cheaper version on Etsy or if you’re determined to make one yourself – it takes some practice and still takes about 45 min per rainbow not including staining, it’s possible.

 Rainbow Stacker DIY notes: There are many blog posts out there explaining how to make your own rainbow.
-While there are some good ones, such as this one or this cute one, I stumbled upon some recommending you spray paint your rainbow.
+While there are some good ones, such as this one, I stumbled upon some recommending you spray paint your rainbow.
 DO NOT spray paint your rainbow – spray paint is the most toxic thing you could use.

 I actually started selling my own rainbows which look almost like Grimms for less than half price (but we’ve been always sold out and not able to restock huge amounts at the moment).